exoframejs/exoframe/docs/Basics.md

 | update [target]      | Gets current versions or updates given target (server, traefik, all) |
 | completion           | Generates bash completion script                                     |

+## Special commands

+Exoframe CLI has a number of special commands, specifically:

+- `exoframe logs exoframe-server` - will return current server logs (only works when running server as container)

 ## Project config file

 All of the configuration for the deployed projects is done using `exoframe.json` config file.